Fractal

 Such monolithic apps are so onerous, so dangerous to change, little if any innovation can take place in their boundaries.
 Just think of it: the most important customer-touching systems cannot be touched without fear of disaster.

-Fractal Programming offers a very different alternative.
+Fractal Computing offers a very different alternative.
 A Fractal microApp™ can be developed and delivered at full production scale in a single business quarter.

 Software systems that once took 18 months to 36 months to build with large teams, can now be delivered in a single business quarter, with a few full system developers, at a fraction of the cost.